-- Prepare a formal written Scope of Work with details outlined in the attached EHP Compliance Requirements, page 2. ۱. - The Final Screening Memo should be attached to all project information sent to the Grant Programs Directorate (GPD) for 11. an EHP regulatory compliance review. - Complete the attached National Environmental Policy Act (NEPA) Compliance checklist 111. - Prepare maps indicating the location(s) of proposed project (Guidance provided) IV. - Take photographs of the location(s) of proposed project (Guidance provided) ٧. - Forward all documents to the SAA.
-All documents are then forwarded to GPD electronically via the Centralized Scheduling and Information Desk (CSID) at askcsid@dhs.gov.
-VI. - CSID will send an email confirming receipt of the project description.
-VII. - FEMA Program Analyst sends notification to SAA when review is complete.
-SAA notifies sub-recipient of FEMA's final VIII. decision. - THE PROJECT MAY BEGIN ONCE FINAL FEMA APPROVAL IS RECEIVED.
-Grantee should incorporate sufficient time IX. and resources into the project planning process to accommodate EHP requirements.
-Grantees must receive written approval from FEMA prior to the use of grant funds for project implementation.
+- I. Prepare a formal written Scope of Work with details outlined in the attached EHP Compliance Requirements, page 2. - II.
+The Final Screening Memo should be attached to all project information sent to the Grant Programs Directorate (GPD) for an EHP regulatory compliance review. - III.
+Complete the attached National Environmental Policy Act (NEPA) Compliance checklist - IV.
+Prepare maps indicating the location(s) of proposed project (Guidance provided) - V. Take photographs of the location(s) of proposed project (Guidance provided) - VI.
+Forward all documents to the SAA.
+All documents are then forwarded to GPD electronically via the Centralized Scheduling and Information Desk (CSID) at askcsid@dhs.gov. - VII.
+CSID will send an email confirming receipt of the project description.